Snowflake Connector¶

 tb connection create snowflake

-Lastly, copy the SQL block that is displayed.
+After introducing the required information, copy the SQL block that appears.

 ** Creating a new Snowflake connection at the xxxx workspace.
 User (must have create stage and create integration in Snowflake): Password: Account identifier: Role (optional): Warehouse (optional): Connection name (optional, current xxxx): Enter this SQL statement in Snowflake using your admin account to create the connection: ------ create storage integration if not exists "tinybird_integration_role" type = external_stage storage_provider = 'GCS' enabled = true comment = 'Tinybird Snowflake Connector Integration' storage_allowed_locations = ('gcs://tinybird-cdk-production-europe-west3/id'); grant create stage on all schemas in database <your_database> to role ACCOUNTADMIN; grant ownership on integration "tinybird_integration_ACCOUNTADMIN" to role ACCOUNTADMIN; ------ Ready? (y, N): ** Validating connection... ** xxxx.connection created successfully!
 Connection details saved into the .env file and referenced automatically in your connection file.

 With the SQL query copied, open a new SQL Worksheet inside Snowflake.
-Paste the SQL into the Worksheet query editor (see Mark 1 below).
-Note that you must edit the query and replace the <your_database>
+Paste the SQL into the Worksheet query editor.
+You must edit the query and replace the <your_database>

 fragment with the name of your Snowflake database.

-file will be created in your project files.
+file appears in your project files.
+The .connection

-The Snowflake import is configured using the following options, which can be added at the end of your .datasource
+The Snowflake import is configured using the following options, which you can add at the end of your .datasource file:

-- IMPORT_SERVICE: Name of the import service to use, in this case,
+: Name of the import service to use.
+In this case,snowflake

-. - IMPORT_CONNECTION_NAME: The name given to the Snowflake connection inside Tinybird, e.g.
+: The name given to the Snowflake connection inside Tinybird.
+For example,'my_connection'

-. - IMPORT_EXTERNAL_DATASOURCE: The fully qualified name of the source table in Snowflake, e.g.
+: The fully qualified name of the source table in Snowflake.
+For example,database.schema.table

 orAPPEND

-. - IMPORT_QUERY: (Optional) The SELECT query to extract your data from Snowflake when you don't need all the columns or want to make a transformation before ingestion.
-The FROM must reference a table using the full scope:
+: (Optional) The SELECT query to extract your data from Snowflake when you don't need all the columns or want to make a transformation before ingestion.
+The FROM must reference a table using the full scope:database.schema.table

 .